decentraland/documentation/content/player/general/meeting.md

 ![realms-list](/images/media/realms-list.png)

-Another way to jump to a different realm is to use one of the available chatbox commands, the commands are a common handy tools that every platform user should learn about.
+Another way to jump to a different realm is to use one of the available chatbox commands, the commands are a common handy tool that every platform user should learn about.
 To change realm using a command you need to open the chat as if you were about to send a message to the nearby players and write the following message that starts with a forward slash `/changerealm [realm-name]`, replacing `[realm-name]` for the actual `name` of the realm that you want to go (there are different handy commands that you can explore using the `/help` command on the chatbox), for example `/changerealm loki` will take you to the Loki realm:

 ![change-realm](/images/media/change-realm.png)